cdchoy/website_tutorial/workshop_lesson.md

 ![Image of GitHub Pages section in Repo Settings][github pages]

 4. Change the custom domain to your website domain name (eg. chrischoy.net).
-5. Change the source to "gh-pages branch"
-6. Clone your repository to your computer.
+5. Clone the repository to your computer

 **Note**: at this point, you have the ability to write your own website content and host it on your own custom domain.
-Just follow only steps 1-4 of this tutorial part and add an index.html file.
+Just stop at this part of the tutorial and add an index.html file for your site to read from.

 ## Using Hugo